Raspberry Pi Installation

 1. Open the software update menu and update your system.
 Do this for each OS you installed.

-You can use ssh for terminal access if you enabled it, almost every OS has openssh built in, meaning there shouldn’t be a need for 3rd party apps.
+You can use ssh for terminal access if you enabled it, almost every OS has OpenSSH built in, meaning there shouldn’t be a need for 3rd party apps.

 • For other OSes, it’s somewhere in the menus.
 It varies depending on the OS.